 - Routine inspection and testing of equipment and machinery – this needs to be planned to ensure minimal disruption of processes

-- Preventative maintenance tasks to try to minimise unexpected issues with equipment
+- Preventative maintenance tasks to try to minimize unexpected issues with equipment

 - Responding to alerts and operation messages – carrying out corrective procedures and repairs in line with SOPs and maintenance protocols.